 Minnesota Income Tax 2026

 Estimate onlyMinnesota uses progressive tax brackets ranging from 5.35% up to 9.85%.
-See the full 2026 bracket table below and estimate your Minnesota income tax in seconds.
+See the full 2026 bracket table, worked examples at three income levels, and estimate your Minnesota income tax below.

 Tax structure